Kkeanas/Dockerized_Spring_Note_App/README.md

 # SPRING NOTE PROJECT
 Hello, it's my first project that i dropped on github.

-It's show my skills of using spring
+It's show my skills of using Spring.

 To start you need to use docker
 1. By Using Maven package project without tests
 ```